 Outsourced Workers and Employee Leasing

 A Professional Employer Organization (PEO) is an outsourcing company that offers various employment-related services.
-An employer may contract with a PEO to outsource functions such as hiring and firing workers, administering benefits, and purchasing workers compensation coverage.
+Employers contract with PEOs to outsource functions such as hiring and firing workers, administering benefits, and purchasing workers compensation coverage.

 Services Provided By a PEO